-The handbook includes nine chapters.
+The handbook includes nine chapters arranged in two sections.

-Chapters 2 to 6 detail the steps typically involved in the implementation of a clinical trial.
-They take the reader through the communications tasks that should accompany each milestone in a clinical trial (see Box 1.1):
+Section 1 (Chapters 2 to 6).
+This section details the steps typically involved in the implementation of a clinical trial.
+It takes the reader through the communications tasks that should accompany each milestone in a clinical trial (see Box 1.1):